State Saving

 GSettings are installed at install time, not compile time.
 So you'll need to run ninja install to avoid crashes from not-yet-installed settings.

 To see the state saving functionality in action, you can open your app, toggle the switch, close it, then re-open it.
 The switch should retain its previous state.
-To see it under the hood, open dconf Editor, navigate to your app's settings at com.github.yourusername.yourrepositoryname, and watch the useless-setting update in real time when you toggle your switch.
+To see it under the hood, open dconf Editor, navigate to your app's settings at io.github.yourusername.yourrepositoryname, and watch the useless-setting update in real time when you toggle your switch.

 If you're having trouble, you can view the full example code here on GitHub